wallymathieu/with/README.md

 new MyClass(1, "2").With(m => m.MyProperty == 3 && m.MyProperty2 == "value")
 ```

-Or to change the type of MyClass to MyClass2
+Or to change the type of MyClass to MyClass2 (where MyClass2 inherits from MyClass)
 ```
 new MyClass(1, "2").As<MyClass2>(m => m.MyProperty3, 3)